 The classes will involve a guided discussion of key readings predetermined for each week, complemented with student presentations.
 The course instructor will guide discussions in two ways.
-He will contribute to class debate by discussing the intellectual and sociopolitical background of the readings and providing or examining core evidence of basic claims and real-world examples of major concepts.
-He will also guide class discussion through three or four weekly questions on the readings that will be provided in advance.
-These guiding questions should facilitate interpretation of the readings and allow identification of differences across authors and topics.
+He will guide class discussions through three or four weekly questions on the readings that will be provided in advance.
+These guiding questions are aimed to facilitate interpretation of the readings and allow identification of differences across authors and topics.
+He will also contribute to class debates through discussions of the intellectual and sociopolitical background of the readings and providing core evidence of basic claims and real-world examples of major concepts.
 All students are expected to do the readings of the course before each session.
 The readings will be available in PDF formal in Aula Global.
 Prof. Fernández can provide supplementary readings to students upon request.